What Is Email Hosting: Explanation for Beginners

 Free trial

-As I mentioned before, there are a few providers that offer a free trial, allowing you to test the service before committing.
-However if you consider them as your solution, take advantage of this to make sure the service meets your expectations.
+As previously mentioned, there are several providers that offer a free trial, allowing you to test the service before committing.
+If you are considering them as your solution, take advantage of this to make sure the service meets your expectations.

 Customer reviews